galawaydude/data-place/000 index/stuff.md

 each process, has the above ds

-to manages all the processes, there is another ds, which is pcb
+to manages all the processes, there is another ds, which is pcb(pcb is per process, or all the processesd)